Dutch-Bangla Bank

+Dutch-Bangla Bank PLC. (ডাচ্-বাংলা ব্যাংক পিএলসি.), one of the private commercial banks of Bangladesh, started its operation in Bangladesh as the first European joint venture bank.
+The bank was an effort by local shareholders spearheaded by Mr. M Sahabuddin Ahmed (Founder Chairman) and the Dutch financial company FMO.

+History

-Dutch-Bangla Bank Limited (DBBL) is a bank in Bangladesh.
-DBBL is a scheduled joint venture private commercial bank between local Bangladeshi parties by M Sahabuddin Ahmed (Founder & Chairman) and a Dutch company FMO.
-DBBL was established under the Bank Companies Act 1991 and incorporated as a public limited company under the Companies Act 1994 in Bangladesh.
+Dutch-Bangla Bank PLC was established under the Bank Companies Act 1991 and incorporated as a public limited company under the Companies Act 1994 in Bangladesh in June 1996.
+It was a Dutch-Bangladesh joint venture and first Bangladeshi-European joint venture of bank in Bangladesh.
 DBBL commenced formal operation from June 3, 1996.
 The Bank is listed with the Dhaka Stock Exchange Limited and Chittagong Stock Exchange Limited.